sagemath/trac_to_gh/Issue 6935.md

 # Issue 6935: Improve documentation for plots with new axis code

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6935

 Original creator: kcrisman